NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

 - **dotnet CLI**: Use the [dotnet restore](/dotnet/core/tools/dotnet-restore?tabs=netcore2x) command to restore packages listed in the project file with [PackageReference](../consume-packages/package-references-in-project-files.md).
 With .NET Core 2.0 and later, restore happens automatically with the `dotnet build` and `dotnet run` commands.

-- **Package Manager**: In Visual Studio on Windows, Package Restore happens automatically when you create a project from a template or build a project, subject to the options in [Enable and disable package restore](#enable-and-disable-package-restore)).
+- **Package Manager**: In Visual Studio on Windows, Package Restore happens automatically when you create a project from a template or build a project, subject to the options in [Enable and disable package restore](#enable-and-disable-package-restore).
 In NuGet 4.0+, restore also happens automatically when you make changes to a .NET Core SDK-based project.

     To restore packages manually, right-click the solution in **Solution Explorer** and select **Restore NuGet Packages**.
 If one or more individual packages still aren't installed properly, **Solution Explorer** shows an error icon.
 Right-click and select **Manage NuGet Packages**, and use **Package Manager** to uninstall and reinstall the affected packages.
 For more information, see [Reinstall and update packages](../consume-packages/reinstalling-and-updating-packages.md)